Propagation of chaos for a General Balls into Bins dynamics: Equilibrium properties of the nonlinear process

-\begin{proof} We first observe that by Lemma~\ref{le:r} we have $\EE(\eta(t))=r$ for any $t\geq0$ and this, via Markov inequality, implies the tightness of the sequence of distributions of $(\eta(t))_{t\geq0}$.
+\begin{proofof}{Theorem \ref{teo:st}} We first observe that by Lemma~\ref{le:r} we have $\EE(\eta(t))=r$ for any $t\geq0$ and this, via Markov inequality, implies the tightness of the sequence of distributions of $(\eta(t))_{t\geq0}$.
 Furthermore, denoting with $q(t)$ the distribution of $\eta(t)$, by equation \eqref{eq:nl1} we have, for any $x\in\real$,

 By tightness we can choose a subsequence $(\eta(\bar t))_{\bar t\geq0}$ of $(\eta(t))_{t\geq0}$ with weak limit point $\bar\eta$.
 Taking the limit, for $\bar t\to+\infty$, in the previous equation we get: